 There are loads of positive things I could say, but just as many negatives.
 I could build a case for a rave review as easily as a middling one.
 I’m in a good mood, so let’s start with the positives.

--Not typical fantasy.
-Magic takes a back stage and is largely relegated to the past.
-It is not used as a get-out-of-trouble card by an irritatingly virtuous main character.
+—Not typical fantasy.
+Magic takes a back seat and is largely relegated to the past.
+It’s not used as a get-out-of-trouble card by an irritatingly virtuous main character.

 —Influenced by the Wars of the Roses and the Hundred Years’ War, there’s a nice historical ring to the story, a sort of legitimacy that is lacking in most fantasy.
 Additionally, Martin’s world seems as dirty and rat-infested as the Middle Ages probably were.
 There’s no romanticism or silliness.
 The absence of [most] magic adds to this.

--Lots of grey characters.
-The “good” guys aren’t completely good and the bad guys aren’t completely bad.
-(Except for Joffrey.
-That little runt pisses me off.)
+—Lots of grey characters.
+The “good” guys aren’t completely good, and the bad guys aren’t completely bad.
+(Except for Joffrey.)

--Decent writing.
-Strong enough to carry the story and balance the multitude of viewpoints.
+—Decent writing that’s strong enough to carry the story and balance the multitude of viewpoints.
 Each chapter is told from the perspective of a different character.
-This allows a situation to be viewed from multiple angles and motives.
+This allows situations to be viewed from multiple angles and motives.

 —The story isn’t terribly focused.
 The reader is treated to too many perspectives for the writing to be lean.
 Subplots everywhere.
 At times, this book seems like an Encyclopedia of Everything Happening Everywhere.
 Arguably, it’s all important, but Martin doesn’t roll out the story in a controlled way; it feels like he’s spinning the tale in front of you instead of handing over something tailored and edited.

--There are an awful lot of unlikable characters.
-A lot of reviewers treat this surplus of rats as a testament to Martin’s ‘originality’, but there are times the book seems poorly balanced.
+—There are an awful lot of unlikable characters.
+A lot of reviewers treat this surplus of rats as a testament to Martin’s originality, but there are times the book seems poorly balanced.
 Sure, the good guys can’t always win or survive the day, but success should seem attainable.
 They frequently lose because their virtue has little place in Martin’s gritty, bitter world.
 They’re also not very bright.
 That said, the good guys are usually down at this point in a series.
 This is a standard rule that transcends genre.
-Remember how Apollo Creed won at the end of Rocky?
+Remember the end of Rocky I?

-Overall: 3.8 It’s entertaining enough.
+Overall: 3.8 (out of 5.0) It’s entertaining enough.
 It’s good enough.
 If you have some time, go for it.